jbfavre/trafficserver/doc/admin-guide/files/remap.config.en.rst

 regular expression, it means that the request with a matching referer header will be redirected to redirectURL.
 It can be used to create a so-called negative referer list.
-If "*" was used as a referer regular expression - all referers are allowed.
+If "*" was used as a referer regular expression - all referrers are allowed.
 Various combinations of "*" and "~" in a referer list can be used to create different filtering rules.

 map_with_referer Examples